 Thousand Cankers Disease of Black Walnut

 The Missouri Department of Agriculture has enacted a state exterior quarantine to protect Missouri's black walnut resource from Thousand Cankers Disease (TCD).
 The quarantine prohibits wood products, including walnut bark and all firewood, from infected areas from coming into Missouri.
-States affected by Missouri’s quarantine include Arizona, California, Colorado, Idaho, Nevada, New Mexico, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, Utah, Virgina and Washington.
+States affected by Missouri’s quarantine include Arizona, California, Colorado, Idaho, Indiana, Maryland, Nevada, New Mexico, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, Utah, Virgina and Washington.
 Several other states have enacted similar quarantines, including Kansas, Michigan, Nebraska, Oklahoma, Indiana, Minnesota, Wisconsin, Arkansas, Illinois and West Virginia.
 The known infested states of North Carolina, Ohio, Pennsylvania, Tennessee, Virginia and also have state quarantines.
 More information about the Missouri quarantine is available below.

 Thousand Cankers Disease (TCD) is a pest complex that has caused mortality in walnut in many western states.
 It is now present in the eastern native range of black walnut, but has not been detected in Missouri.
 TCD is caused by the walnut twig beetle (Pityophthorus juglandis) and an associated fungus (Geosmithia morbida) and black walnut (Juglans nigra) is highly susceptible to this disease..